You might wonder what is a network?

 How TCP/IP works

+A little bit of history.
 The Advanced Research Projects Agency (ARPA) designed "Advanced Research Projects Agency Network" (ARPANET) for the United States Department of Defense.
 It was the first computer network in the world in late 1960s and early 1970s.
+With the help of universities and volunteers, this DoD origin network develops into today's open network based on TCP/IP protocol.
+There are a few proprietary networks developed by IBM, DEC in the history, however TCP/IP dominates today's computer network.

 By definition, a computer network is a connected collection of devices and end systems, such as computers and servers, that can communicate with each other.
 A computer network have four major categories of interconnected hardware devices.